qpfiffer/Simple-Sparsehash/README.md

     sudo make install
 ```

-Then when you build your project just pass link to the shared library with
+Then when you build your project just link to the shared library with
 `-lsimple-sparsehash`.

 ## Tests